 - Death.
 Head-on crashes are overwhelmingly likely to prove fatal for drivers and passengers, and survivors have the right to pursue damages in wrongful death cases.

 If you were a victim of a head-on collision, we can help you recover compensation for medical costs, lost wages, property damage, and pain and suffering.
 We will fight for everything you're owed under the law, and we don't collect any payment until your case is won.
-Simply fill out the quick contact form on this page to set up a consultation with our car accident team.
+Simply fill out the quick contact form on this page to set up a consultation with our car accident lawyer in Seminole, FL.